 consistency matched by few.
 If there are going to be closers in the

 HoF, Smith should be there.

-Factors against him: Voters don't trend toward closers, wasn't overpowering, played for a lot of teams.
+Factors against him: Voters don't trend toward closers, wasn't overpowering, lacks team identity.

-Received 50.6% of the vote last year, might start to trail off now in his 11th year.
+Received 47.8% of the vote last year, is trending flat or down in his 12th year.
 Half the people isn't enough!

 First four out

-7) Tim Raines - Rock is another guy who falls just short on the numbers.
+11) Tim Raines - Rock falls just short on the numbers.
 Besides